A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Research Objectives

-The adjusting covariates include the population size of each ZCTA and whether the ZCTA is considered urban or rural.
+The adjusting covariates include the population size and the indicator of urban/rural ZCTA.
 Population size data was downloaded from the US Census Bureau's 5-year American Community Survey (ACS-5) \citep{census2023}.
-The logarithmic scale of population is used and shown in Figure \ref{f:svi_themes}(f).
-Urban/rural determination was obtained from 2010 data from Integrated Public Use Microdata Series (IPUMS) National Historical Geographic Information System (NHGIS) \citep{nhgis}.
-A ZCTA is considered urban if more than $50\%$ of its population lives in urban areas.
-The split of rural versus urban areas is almost even: $57.2\%$ urban and $42.8\%$ rural (see Figure \ref{f:svi_themes}(e)).
-We focus on the South region, including seventeen states (Alabama, North Carolina, Oklahoma, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Missouri, Mississippi, South Carolina, Tennessee, Texas, Virginia, West Virginia) and the District of Columbia.
-After removing ZCTAs with group counts for Medicare data less than $100$ and those with health condition incident rates being $0$, our dataset contains $10,149$ ZCTAs.
+The logarithmic scale of the population is used.
+Urban/rural determination was obtained from 2010 data from the Integrated Public Use Microdata Series (IPUMS) National Historical Geographic Information System (NHGIS) \citep{nhgis}.
+A ZCTA was considered urban if more than $50\%$ of its population lived in urban areas.
+The split of rural versus urban areas was $57.2\%$ urban and $42.8\%$ rural.
+Maps of outcomes, exposures, and covariates are provided in Figures~\ref{f:svi_themes} and \ref{f:map_outcomes} show strong spatial patterns, and Tables \ref{t:summary_response} and \ref{t:summary_svidm} show there correlations between exposures and outcomes; these results support our multivariate spatial analysis.
+We focus on the South region \citep{cdc_region}, which includes seventeen states (Alabama, North Carolina, Oklahoma, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Missouri, Mississippi, South Carolina, Tennessee, Texas, Virginia, West Virginia) and the District of Columbia.
+This region is experiencing rapid population growth and is susceptible to an array of natural disasters including hurricanes, storm surge, tornadoes, inland flooding, and extreme heat.
+After removing ZCTAs with less than $100$ beneficiaries the dataset included $10,149$ ZCTAs.